Deepika Singh

 Deepika Singh (born 26 July 1989) is an Indian actress who primarily works in Hindi television.
 She is recognised for her portrayal of IPS Sandhya Kothari Rathi in Diya Aur Baati Hum, which earned her the ITA Award for Best Actress - Popular.
-She made her Hindi film debut with Titu Ambani and is also known for portraying Mangal Srivastav Saxena in Mangal Lakshmi.
+She made her Hindi film debut with Titu Ambani and is also known for her role in Mangal Lakshmi.

 Early life

 Singh was born on 26 July 1989, in New Delhi.
 She completed her Master's in Business Administration in Marketing at Punjab Technical University.